membraneframework-labs/guide/chapter2/logger.md

 # Logger

 Due to the performance issues, we implemented our own system for managing logs.
-It also allows to filter messages on the basis of `tags`, so it is possible to display only logs from the specific module or referring to the specific task.
+It also allows filtering messages on the basis of `tags`, so it is possible to display only logs from the specific module or referring to the specific task.

 ## Usage